Court process

 • Mining and Quarrying Safety and Health Act 1999

-• Petroleum and Gas (Production and Safety) Act 2004
+• Petroleum and Gas (Safety and Production) Act 2004

 Court process

-If the defendant pleads guilty to the offence, the court will hear submissions from the parties and make a determination in relation to the appropriate sentence.
+If the defendant enters a plea of guilty to the offence, the court will hear submissions from the parties and make a determination in relation to the appropriate sentence.

-If the defendant pleads not-guilty, the matter is listed for hearing or trial.
-Depending on the matter, a hearing or trial may take a day, several days, or longer, and may, in the case of a hearing, be split during a period of weeks or months (e.g. the matter may be part heard in May and then adjourned until August for further hearing).
+If the defendant enters a plea of not-guilty, the matter is listed for hearing.
+Depending on the matter, a hearing may take a day, several days or longer and may be split during a period of weeks or months (e.g. the matter may be part heard in May and then adjourned until August for further hearing).
 How long it takes, and when it is heard, will depend upon the individual matter, as well as the availability of courts and the parties.

-If a matter proceeds to hearing or trial, the court may choose to deliver its decision on the final day of the hearing or may reserve the decision for a later time.
+If a matter proceeds to hearing, the court may choose to deliver its decision on the final day of the hearing or may reserve the decision for a later time.

 Steps in the court process

 Category 1 and Industrial Manslaughter offences are crimes and proceed by way of a committal hearing in the Magistrates Court.
 If it is determined that there is a case to answer, an indictment will then be presented in the District Court of Queensland.
-These matters are heard before a judge and a jury.
+Trials of these matters are heard before a judge and a jury.

-Summary offences (those other than Category 1 or Industrial Manslaughter) are dealt with in the Magistrates Courts or Industrial Magistrates Courts and are heard and determined by a single Magistrate.
+Summary offences (those other than category 1 or Industrial Manslaughter) are dealt with in the Magistrates Courts and are heard and determined by a single Magistrate.

-When a matter is first before a Magistrates Court or Industrial Magistrates Court, this may be referred to as the 'first mention' or ‘first return' of the matter.
+When a matter is first before a Magistrates Court this may be referred to as the 'first mention' or ‘first return' of the matter.

 Sentencing options

-A range of sentencing options is available to Magistrates and Judges in Queensland under the Acts creating the offences provisions, as well as the Penalties and Sentences Act 1992, including:
+A range of sentencing options is available to Magistrates or Judges in Queensland under the WHS Act and Penalties and Sentences Act 1992 (the Penalties Act), including:

 • imprisonment